Ackee-Blockchain/wake/docs/installation.md

 Wake requires Python 3.7 or higher.

 !!! warning
-    Python 3.11 is experimentally supported.
+    Python 3.12 is not supported yet.

 ## Using pip